JaeHeat/algopilot/replit.md

 I prefer simple language and clear, concise explanations.
 I want iterative development with regular updates.
 Please ask before making major architectural changes or introducing new dependencies.
 Ensure all changes are well-documented, especially regarding security and data handling.

 ## System Architecture
 The platform utilizes a modern web stack: React with TypeScript, Wouter, TanStack Query, and Tailwind CSS with Shadcn UI for the frontend; an Express.js backend in TypeScript; and a PostgreSQL database managed via Neon and Drizzle ORM.
-Replit Auth handles authentication.
+Email/password authentication with session-based auth provides secure user access.

 **UI/UX Decisions:**
 - Professional fintech blue color scheme.